ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-direct-connect.md

 ## Transition from VPN to Direct Connect

-Once Direct Connect is installed configure it and the VPN to occupy the same BGP Community.
-Then configure BGP to assign a higher cost the VPN and the traffic will flow through the Direct Connect line.
+Once Direct Connect line is installed, configure DX and the VPN to occupy the same BGP Community.
+Then configure BGP to assign a higher cost the VPN and the traffic will flow through the DX line.